cloud-native-everything/containerlab-srv6-l3vpn-demo/README.md

 Next image shows the same with one option of the shortest path using ISIS.
 ![Segment Routing SRvv6 l3vpn demo Containlerlab with shortest ISIS Path](images/mau-rojas-nokia-srv6-sros-containerlab-l3vpn-demo-with-isis-path.png)

+## SRv6 with Flexible Algorithm
+Segment Routing (SR) is applied to the IPv6 data plane using 128-bit SIDs and the SR routing header (SRH).
+The 128-bit SRv6 SID consists of a Locator, a Function, and an Argument.
+* The Locator is encoded in the most significant bits of the SID.
+It is typically routable and leads to the node that instantiated the SID.
+* The Function identifies a local endpoint behaviour, such as End, End.X, End.DT4 or End.DT2U.
+The Locator is advertised into the IGP and is associated with an Algorithm.
+As a result, support for Flexible-Algorithm is inherited from day one, and a level of traffic engineering is possible without SRH overhead.
+* Flex-Algo 128 SRv6 Locators: Alg128: 2001:db8:4502:n::/64 where n is Node-ID, so 1 is R1, 6 is R6.

 ## Requeriments
 Versions used are: